sparna-git/Sparnatural/docs/widgets.md

 ### Configuration

-In OWL configuration, declare a sub-property of [`config-core:TimeProperty-Year`](http://data.sparna.fr/ontologies/sparnatural-config-core#TimeProperty-Year).
+In your SHACL configuration, add a `dash:searchWidget` annotation with the value [`config-core:TimeProperty-Year`](http://data.sparna.fr/ontologies/sparnatural-config-core#TimeProperty-Year).

+### Default configuration

+Year range widget is used by default if the sh:datatype is `xsd:gYear`.

 ### Datasources

 No datasource required.

 ### SPARQL clause